hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

-# Threads, thread blocks and grids
+# Computing a matrix-vector multiplication

 ## Objectives